TeX-Live/texlive-source/CODE_OF_AI_CONDUCT.md

 - Review AI-assisted contributions by the same technical standards as any other contribution.

+- Do not rely on AI analysis to decide whether to include, reject, or request changes to a patch.
+Your judgement is what counts; using AI to help make a decision is fine, but they are not the final arbiter.

 - Prefer reproducible fixes, focused diffs, and adequate tests over volume.